flozenstein/rpi-pico2-simpanel/README.md

 A friend mentioned that they had an arduino-based button box in their sim rig, and I thought "hey, I could build that, I know arduino and basic electronics".
 Then I ordered the wrong arduino boards, did some research and ordered rpi-pico2 boards instead.
 It might be overkill for a dozen keys worth of functionality, but if it works and it works reliably without having to sort through knockoffs and bad variants of the board... well, then it's better.
 Just order your rpi pico or pico2 board from a reputable retailer like [Mouser](https://www.mouser.com/) or [Adafruit](https://www.adafruit.com/) and you'll be fine.

+**3d Printing or "Making a box with holes in it"**

-Now, the case is 3d printable.
+The case is 3d printable.
 So if you have a home manufactury machine of some variety (or have a friend who does) you should be able to make your own box.
 Alternatively you could order a suitable size project box or enclosure from any number of electronics component retailers... again, Mouser or Adafruit are the first two places *I* would look.

-**3d Printing or "Making a box with holes in it"**

 I have designed this to be printed easily on pretty much any FDM machine.
 The box face is completely flat, and should print as the model is oriented, face-down.
 This ensures a nice surface finish on the face you're going to look at most.
 I recommend printing it with enough walls and top/bottom layers to make the case basically solid plastic.
 This ensures that your mounting points do not become loose over time as infill begins to crack from repeated stress.